bminer/node-twilio-api/README.md

 		audio once.
 Specifying '0' will cause the the &lt;Play&gt; verb to loop until the call is hung up.
  - `Call.pause([duration])`	- waits silently for a `duration` seconds.
 If &lt;Pause&gt; is the first verb in a TwiML document, Twilio will wait the specified number of seconds before picking up the call.
- - `Call.gather(cbIfInput, options, cbIfNoInput)` - Gathers input from the telephone user's keypad.
+ - `Call.gather(cbIfInput[, options, cbIfNoInput])` - Gathers input from the telephone user's keypad.
 	Calls `cbIfInput` once the user provides input, passing the Call object as the first argument and the input provided as the second argument.
 If the user does not provide valid input in a timely manner, `cbIfNoInput` is called if it was provided; otherwise, the next TwiML instruction will